awglyde/Secure-FileShare-System/README.md

 ### Who do I talk to? ###

-George Hoesch, Alex Glyde
+George Hoesch - gah33, Alex Glyde - awg13
-gah33, awg13

 # TODO
     * Validating input - Entering a userName when looking for a group gives an exception